 When it comes to your dog's nutrition, water is even more important than protein, fat, carbohydrates, vitamins, and minerals.

 Your dog's body will naturally lose water all day.
-He loses water as he sweats through his paws and when he pants.
-And he loses water when he pees and poops.
+They lose water as they sweat through their paws and when they pant.
+And they lose water when they pee and poop.

-A dog that loses too much water -- just 10% to 15% of the water in his body -- can get very sick and even die.
-So that water he's losing needs to be replaced.
+A dog that loses too much water -- just 10% to 15% of the water in their body -- can get very sick and even die.
+So that water they are losing need to be replaced.

 How Much Water Is Enough?

-A good rule of thumb: Make sure your dog gets at least 1 ounce of water daily for each pound he weighs.
+A good rule of thumb: Make sure your dog gets at least 1 ounce of water daily for each pound they weigh.
 That means a 20-pound dog needs at least 20 ounces of water every day.
 That's more than 2 cups, or as much as in some bottles of water or soda.

-To help you keep track of how much water your dog drinks, make a note of how high you fill his water bowl and how far the level has dropped the next day.
+To help you keep track of how much water your dog drinks, make a note of how high you fill their water bowl and how far the level has dropped the next day.

 Keep Plenty of Water Available

 Leave the water bowl where your dog can get to it easily.
 Since dogs can knock over the bowl while they're drinking, use one that's made to not tip and spill.